The Josephine Baker Story

 The Josephine Baker Story is an American television film that first aired on HBO on March 16, 1991.
-It stars Lynn Whitfield as Josephine Baker, who was an international African-American star, who was especially successful in Europe.
-The film was generally well received by critics and has become a success on home video and DVD.
+It stars Lynn Whitfield as Josephine Baker, an international African-American star, who was especially successful in Europe.
+The film was generally well-received by critics and has become a success on home video and DVD.
 The original music score was composed by Georges Delerue.
-The film was nominated for several awards and won 5 Emmy Awards for art direction, costume design, hairstyling, directing by Brian Gibson and for acting by Lynn Whitfield.

 Plot

 Born into a poor family in St. Louis, Josephine Baker struggles to make a name for herself on the vaudeville circuit.
 As her career progresses, so does her resentment of racial prejudice, motivating her to move to Paris—where in a short time, her exotic dance routines make her the toast of the town.
 Swayed by the influence of her manager, she takes the act back to America.
 It fails, but Josephine perseveres, proving herself as much humanitarian as entertainer.